myndzi/simple-backoff/README.md

 Used only for `LinearBackoff`.
 This value is added to the previous value to arrive at the next value in the sequence.

 ### factor
 Used only for `ExponentialBackoff`.
 This value is multiplied by the previous value to arrive at the next value in the sequence.

+### sequence
+Used only for `FixedBackoff`.
+Must be an array of one or more integers >= 0.
+It need not be monotonically increasing.
+Specifies the values to produce in sequence.

 ### jitter
 A number between 0 and 1, inclusive.
 The `jitter` value specifies a percentage of the difference between the current and next values, centered on the current value.
 Jitter is cumulative.